HunterGleason/DS18B20_water_temp/README.md

 ## Error Codes
 Errors are conveyed via the built in LED (Pin 13) on the Adalogger as repeated blinking at specific time intervals, these intervals and their meaning are listed below:

+- Repeated 4-sec: Problem connecting to DS18B20 temperature probe, check wiring.
 - Repeated 2-sec: Problem initializing SD card, check SD is inserted, [formatted](https://www.arduino.cc/reference/en/libraries/sd/) correctly.
 - Repeated 1-sec: Problem parsing "PARAM.txt" parameter file, make sure it is present on SD card, named correctly, and formatted as specified above.
 - Repeated 0.5-sec: Problem initializing RTC, check that wiring is correct, and coin cell is inserted and at appropriate voltage.
 - Two consecutive 1-sec blinks during Iridium transmission: Modem failed to begin, check wiring, however logging will continue.
 - Two consecutive 5-sec blinks during Iridium transmission: Send binary message failed, signal at location may not be adequate, however logging will continue, make sure a line rental is active with Ground Control and the modem is registered with credits available.